Royal Commission of Inquiry Report

 The report summary has been translated into 10 languages; Arabic; Bahasa (Indonesian); Bahasa (Malaysian); Bengali; Dari; Farsi; Pashto; Somali; Turkish; and Urdu.

-On Tuesday 8 December, 2020, the Department of the Prime Minister and Cabinet released Documents relating to the Government’s response to the Royal Commission of Inquiry into the terrorist attack on Christchurch masjidain.
+The Department of the Prime Minister and Cabinet regularly releases documents relating to the Government’s response to the Royal Commission of Inquiry into the terrorist attack on Christchurch masjidain.

 Within this section, you can learn more about: